AntouanK/pub-sap-test/README.md

     3a. `yarn start` to start the server
     3b. `yarn start-dev` to start the server in development mode (with nodemon)

-The server will listen to the port 3000.
+The server will listen to the port 3333.

 A swagger UI documentation is available at `/docs`.

+# How to test

+`yarn test` to run the tests